-Time will always be a challenge for social workers but showing you can think outside of the box is important, showing an awareness of when to communicate with managers when you feel overwhelmed.
+Time will always be a challenge for social workers but showing you can think outside of the box is important, as is showing an awareness of when to communicate with managers when you feel overwhelmed.

 5. Show a willingness to reflect and learn

 This is vital to your development as a social worker.
 Be prepared to explore examples of when you have appraised your own work and been able to develop as a result.
-Describing how you have reflected on an approach used is important, in social work we have many approaches, theories, methods and interventions.
+Describing how you have reflected on an approach used is important.
+In social work we have many approaches, theories, methods and interventions.
 Rationalising why you have chosen a particular method and then reflecting on this evidences you are flexible in your approach and do not prescribe a one-size-fits-all approach.

 How to use it: